Medical Center Houston Neighborhood Guide

 Two years before his death in 1939, Anderson put in an initial $300,000 to start out the foundation and left an additional $19 million in his estate.
 In 1941, the foundation supplied funds and land to the University of Texas’ then planned cancer research hospital.

 A number of developments followed suit, including the naval hospital Michael E. DeBakey Veterans Affairs Medical Center, Memorial Hermann-Medical Center, Baylor St. Luke’s Medical Center, Houston Academy of Medicine-Medical Center Library, Texas Children’s Hospital, and Houston Methodist Hospital, among others.

 Recent expansion and renovation in the Medical Center Area started with The University of Texas M.D.
 Anderson Cancer Center’s $248.6-million project.
 Other projects include the Baylor College of Medicine’s The Baylor Clinic, expansion of the Texas Children’s Hospital, and the Memorial Hermann Healthcare System’s Memorial Hermann Heart & Vascular Institute.

 Today, the Medical Center includes 21 hospitals, 8 specialty institutions, 3 medical schools, 8 academic and research institutions, 6 nursing schools, and other health-related institutions.

 As the Medical Center Area grew, so did its neighboring areas.
 Also known as the Med Center and TMC, the district also has a number of communities located within it.

-The Medical Center is zoned to some of the best schools from the Houston Independent School District (HISD).
+Medical Center homes are zoned to some of the best schools from the Houston Independent School District (HISD).

 - Roberts Elementary School at 6000 Greenbriar St. Oran M. Roberts Elementary School is both an IB World (International Baccalaureate) School and a Fine Arts Magnet school.
 It serves students in EE to 5 grade levels.
 It also offers a Vanguard Program.